aws/iot-atlas/content/en-us/designs/protocol-translation/_index.md

 At the edge of an IoT solution, devices are often interconnected and have to exchange data locally, i.e., without moving data over the internet.
 As some local devices may use different protocols that are not compatible with each other, protocols have to be translated.
 For instance in industrial IoT solutions, the interfaces of machines often use different protocols and extracting the information from these machines for monitoring requires the information be translated into a common format that is able to be sent to a protocol endpoint on the cloud or for use by another local device, or even local person.
-Another example is in smart home deployments, where devices using different standards need to exchange data to control PV power generation depending on the internal power consumption of the home.
+Another example is in smart home deployments, where devices using different standards need to exchange data to control renewable power generation depending on the internal power consumption of the home.

 Typically, moving all data in an untranslated form to software that performs translation on the cloud is not feasible for several reasons: